-Students are allowed to begin clinical rotations in Year Three following completion of the Level 1 examination and before scores are reported.
+Students are allowed to begin clinical rotations in Year Three following passing the Level 1 examination and before scores are reported.
 If a student receives a failing score, the Student Performance Committee may remove that student from clinical rotations until a passing score is obtained.
 The College allows students up to three (3) attempts to pass the Level 1 examination.
 Removal from clinical rotations to remediate a failure of this examination may result in a delay in completing all degree requirements.
 Students generally will sit for the Level 2-CE examination after completing all Year Three core rotations but are eligible any time after receiving a passing score for Level 1.
 Students are encouraged to sit for the Level 2-PE examination when they are confident in their clinical skills and have performed satisfactorily on preparatory mock examinations administered by the College.
 Since passage of both parts is required for graduation, students are asked to schedule these examinations with sufficient opportunity to retake parts that may not have been successfully passed.
-Failure of any part of the COMLEX series three (3) times will result in permanent withdrawal from the degree program.
-For complete information regarding the COMLEX-USA® testing program, please see:
+Failure of any part of the COMLEX-USA® series three (3) times will result in permanent withdrawal from the degree program.
+For complete information regarding the COMLEX-USA® testing program, including fees that may vary by state, testing dates, and locations please see: